Solomon Adeniyi Babalola: Return to Ogbomosho

 On his return to Nigeria, Babalola was appointed (after formal age-mandatory retirement from pastorate of the Nigerian Baptist Convention) by his 'alma mater', the Nigerian Baptist Theological Seminary, Ogbomosho, as Director of Academic Affairs, (also termed in other jurisdictions variously as Provost, Dean, Deputy Vice-Chancellor or Pro Vice-Chancellor for Academic Affairs).
-As Director of Academic Affairs, Rev. Dr. Babalola led the process for starting a series of new postgraduate programs at Master and Doctorate levels, and as professor, taught a number of graduate and undergraduate courses.
+As Director of Academic Affairs, he led the process for starting a series of new postgraduate programs at Master and Doctorate levels, and as professor, taught a number of graduate and undergraduate courses.

 Retirement

-In December 2002, Babalola and Mrs. Babalola fully retired from official and unofficial pastoral/academic activities to Oke-Ila Orangun, capital of Ifedayo Local Government, in Osun State.
+In December 2002, Rev. and Mrs. Babalola fully retired from official and unofficial pastoral/academic activities to Oke-Ila Orangun, capital of Ifedayo Local Government, in Osun State.
 At Oke-Ila, they continued to provide free counseling services as they attended the two Baptist churches, and provided general community leadership.
 More formally, Babalola served (since his election at the beginning of the 21st century) for almost ten years as President and Chairman of the Board of Oke-Ila Orangun Parapo, his home-town's umbrella association for community development.

 The election of a formal Executive separate from the Board in December 2009, finally gave some respite and allowed Rev. Dr. S. Ade Babalola and Rev. Mrs. V.T.
-Babalola to resume their frequent overseas travels to visit their children, grandchildren and great-grandchildren.
+Babalola to resume their travels to visit their children, grandchildren and great-grandchildren.
 Babalola was also a member of the Board of Directors of Egbe Omo Ibile Igbomina a community development association of the Igbomina sub-ethnic group of the Yoruba.

+Transition

+Rev. Dr. Solomon Adeniyi Babalola, died on November 3, 2021, enjoying the care of his 5 biological children, his 5 children-in-law and his 16 grandchildren, in addition to the awe and admiration of his 11 great-grandchildren to which a 12th was born shortly after his death.

+Rev. Dr. Babalola was preceded in death by Mama Rev. Mrs. V.T.
+Babalola who died on January 28, 2016.

+Rev. Dr. Babalola and Rev. Mrs. Babalola both died in the United States but as they requested, they were both buried in Oke-Ila, Nigeria, side by side in a mausoleum adjoining their home.